Friday, 18 August 2023

 Bronze elm tree

-A bronze replica of an elm tree that honors the victims that perished in Pawaik Prison.
-Pawiak was a built in 1835 and was the main prison of central Poland, where political prisoners and criminals alike were incarcerated.
+Beside all that grandeur sits the horrors that occurred during the Soviet period as well as WWII and multiple uprisings as the Polish fought for their right to be indepenedent.
+A bronze replica of an elm tree honours the victims that perished in Pawaik Prison.
+Pawiak was built in 1835 and was the main prison of central Poland, where political prisoners and criminals alike were incarcerated.
 During the January 1863 Uprising, it served as a transfer camp for Poles sentenced by Imperial Russia to deportation to Siberia.

-The Monument to the Fallen and Murdered in the East commemorates the victims of the Soviet invasion of Poland during WWII and subsequent repressions.
-(Sorry for poor pic - taken from inside the bus.)
+Not far from here the Monument to the Fallen and Murdered in the East, a stark, rather confronting momumnt commemorates the victims of the Soviet invasion of Poland during WWII and subsequent repressions.

-We came home just about melting surrounded by the sounds of rolling thunder and sprinkles of rain - delightful after the oppressive heat we’ve had.
+We came home just about melting and surrounded by the sounds of rolling thunder and sprinkles of rain - delightful after the oppressive heat we have had.
 After such a full day sightseeing, we collapsed on the bed and napped only to be woken by the tinkling cascades of a harp.
-Below our window a small group is playing beautiful melodies accompanied by a cello - it’s a city of music and we saw small groups of 2-3 younger people lugging musical instruments to various street-side performances.
+Below our window a small group was playing beautiful melodies accompanied by a cello - it is a city of music and we saw small groups of 2-3 young people lugging musical instruments to various street-side performances.
 Thank you Chopin.

 Tomorrow?
-Another day of sightseeing - of course.
-Sometime we feel like we have no cartilage left in our hip joints!
-Thank goodness for our walking poles - and comfy shoes (Skechers).
-Without them we simply could cover the ground we've walked.
+Another day of sightseeing - but of course.
+Sometimes we feel like we have no cartilage left in our hip joints!
+Thank goodness for our hiking poles - and comfortable shoes (Skechers).
+Without them we simply could not have covered the ground we have walked.

 No comments: